operator-playground-io/Grafana-Operator-Playground-tile/tutorials/grafana-instance-creation-tutorial.md

 ---
-title: Grafana Instance Creation tutorial
+title: Grafana Instance Creation
-description: This tutorial explains how create Instances for your Grafana Operator.
+description: This tutorial explains how to create instances of your Grafana Operator
 ---

+###  Create Grafana Instance.

-###  Create below yaml definition of the Custom Resource to create Grafana Instance
+**Step 1: First, create the yaml definition of the Custom Resource as below.**

 ```execute
 cat <<'EOF' > GrafanaInstance.yaml